 The standard drill pattern is a 7.5 m by 15 m by 18 m grid in which holes are directed perpendicular to the quartz vein orientation.

 Drilling is performed by drill contractors utilizing five-inch (12.7 cm) diameter drill bits.
 Drill cuttings are sampled every 1 m via a cyclone.
-RC drilling is conducted as much as possible in the summer months to reduce any possible build-up or contamination in the cyclone due to frigid winter conditions.
+RC drilling is performed year-round.